 Commander Samuel Lockwood’s nearby Federal naval squadron–consisting of the steamers U.S.S.
 Chippewa, Delaware, State of Georgia, and the bark Gemsbok–responded to the sound of gunfire by joining the fight on the fort’s sea side.
 However, the ships were forced to retire after an hour due to high winds and strong waves.
 The naval fire served mostly as a diversion from the main firing.

-By late afternoon, the Federal gunners had become tremendously accurate, disabling 19 the fort’s 56 guns.
+The Federal land fire was initially inaccurate, but a signal corps officer at Beaufort sent messages to the gunners directing them to adjust their ranges.
+By late afternoon, the Federal fire had become much more precise, disabling 19 the fort’s 56 guns and crumbling the walls.
 Colonel White, fearing that his magazine would soon be exposed to fire, ordered the white flag raised at 4:30.
 He lost 25 men killed or wounded.
 The Federals had fired 1,150 rounds at the fort, with about half hitting their targets.

-White sent two officers to ask the Federals for terms, and when they came back and told him that the surrender must be unconditional, he withdrew his capitulation.
-The next day, Burnside relented and offered to parole the men until formally exchanged, allowing them to take all their personal property with them.
+White sent two officers to arrange for terms; they came back and told White that Parke had withdrawn his offer to parole the men and now demanded unconditional surrender.
+Parke consulted with Burnside, who determined that renewing the bombardment would only end in more casualties with the same result.
+He therefore relented and offered to parole the men until formally exchanged.
+They were allowed to take all their personal property with them.
 White accepted, and a formal surrender ceremony took place on April 26, the same day that the fort changed hands.